Purdue-CS193/homework-0-fisch134/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Alita's First CS193 Homework

+- No exams
+- I have a couple friends in my class
+- It seems like a fun class
+- I get to learn coding stuff

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for